TiffanyAThomas/HandsOnProgrammingWIthR/README.md

 # HandsOnProgrammingWithR
-Projects from Hands On Programming with R Notations - Coding and Notes
+Projects from Hands On Programming with R Notations - Slot Machine Project Coding and Notes